We use a bunch of different terms in this policy. To make sure it’s clear what we are talking about, here are some definitions:

 Usage Data is data collected automatically either generated by the use of the Service or from the Service infrastructure itself (for example, the duration of a page visit).

 Cookies are small pieces of data stored on a User’s device.

 Data Processor means the person or entity that processes data on behalf of a data controller.
 According to GDPR and for the purposes of this policy, Power Diary is considered to be the data processor.

 - Data Controller

-- Data Processors (or Service Providers)
+- Sub Processors (or Service Providers)

 We may also collect information on how the Service is accessed and used (“Usage Data”).
-This Usage Data may include information such as your computer’s Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+This Usage Data may include information such as users’ computer Internet Protocol address (IP address), browser type, browser version, the pages of our Service that they visit, the time and date of their visit, the time spent on those pages, unique device identifiers and other diagnostic data.

 Tracking & Cookies Data

-How we use Personal Information
+How we use your data